danieljulia/playlist-api/README.md

 Public collaboration of our upcoming (web-based) playlist API during [Music Hack Day Amsterdam, Apr 24 2010](http://amsterdam.musichackday.org/).

-Abilities:
+Feedback is welcome at [feedback@spotify.com](mailto:feedback@spotify.com).

+## Abilities

-- Retrieve the list of playlists for a users
+- Retrieve a container of playlists for a given user (there are different containers, e.g. "Regular", "Starred" etc.)
-- Modify the list of playlists for a users
+- Modify a container of playlists for a given user
-  - Add a playlist (the left hand column in the desktop client)
+  - Add a playlist
   - Remove a playlist
   - Reorder the list
 - Create a new playlist
 - Query a specific playlist
-- Query a special playlist (i.e. "Starred" or "Purchases")
 - Modify a specific playlist

+## Ideas & requests under consideration

+- Requesting older versions e.g. stateless undo.
+- Store arbitrary values (key-value style) in a playlist
+- Embedded statistics (e.g. track popularity, subscribers, etc)
+- Creating a "disconnected" playlist. i.e. one that is not yet present in a container of playlists

 ## Authentication